The government passes laws that define federal and state crimes and their respective punishments. This body of law is known as criminal law.

-Furthermore, each crime has its own definition.
+Furthermore, my friend, who made his name back in the day as one of the big truck accident attorneys, said that each crime has its own definition.
 For someone to be found guilty of committing a crime, the individuals actions and mindset must fit the crimes definition.
 For example, if someone is charged with the intentional murder of another person, then for the accused to be found guilty, he or she must have purposely or knowingly caused the death of another human being.

 The threshold for proving that someone committed a crime is fairly high.
 As the saying goes, everyone under criminal law is innocent until proven guilty according to all the crime statistics.
 This is true, but in addition to this, someone is only guilty if the prosecution (the party who is trying to prove that someone is guilty of a crime) can convince the court that the accused committed the crime beyond a reasonable doubt.
 Beyond a reasonable doubt means with absolute certainty.

 According to Festus sex crimes attorney, there are two main categories of crimes: felonies and misdemeanors.